Survival of the Fittest: How to Hedge Against Stocks

 A study by the asset management company Hartford Funds found that Stocks lose 36% on average in a bear market.
 By contrast, stocks gain 114% on average during a bull market.

-Overall, a well-diversified portfolio should be able to weather the storm and hedge against stock losses.
+Overall, portfolio protection should enable you to weather the storm and hedge against stock losses.
 Consider the traditional stocks, bonds, and cash portfolios, but also look at assets that may not be correlated, such as real estate and gold.